PyRepair/maniple/training-data/summarize-experiment/tornado/14/prompt_response_response_3.md

             self.make_current()
     elif make_current:
         if IOLoop.current(instance=False) is not None:
-            # Skip creating a new IOLoop instance if it already exists
-            return
+            # Remove the validation for the current IOLoop and always set the IOLoop as the current IOLoop
+            pass
         self.make_current()
 ```

-With this fix, the `initialize` method will check if an IOLoop instance already exists when `make_current` is True, and if it does, it will bypass creating a new instance and continue execution without raising a `RuntimeError`.

-This corrected version of the `initialize` method can be used as a drop-in replacement for the buggy version to resolve the issue.
+This fix removes the `raise RuntimeError` statement and instead just proceeds to set the IOLoop as the current IOLoop when `make_current` is True.
+This resolves the issue of contradictory logic and addresses the bug in the function.